 - If you have assets or surplus income that can be declared to your LIT, you may not accumulate any more upfront costs to go bankrupt.

 - If you don’t have assets or surplus income, your LIT will assess your finances and help you negotiate a plan to pay any of your other bankruptcy fees.

 What Affects Your Bankruptcy Payments?

 It’s helpful to calculate your bankruptcy payments in order to understand how much you will be paying each month.
-The amount that needs to be paid on a monthly basis will differ from one person to the next and such differences will be accounted for in bankruptcy payment calculations.
-At the end of the day, the payments required will be based on family size, monthly income, assets, and expenses.
+The amount that needs to be paid on a monthly basis will differ from one person to the next.
+The payments required generally vary based on family size, monthly income, assets, and expenses.

 Surplus Income Payments

 Part of your responsibility while in bankruptcy is keeping your trustee informed of your income.
 You will be obligated to submit income statements on a regular basis so that your income can be tracked.
 If you earn over a certain amount, you may have to pay surplus income.